Texas Car Seat Laws

-According to the National Highway Traffic Safety Administration, car crashes are the leading cause of death and serious injury for children over 1-year-old.
-The importance of child safety seats and car seat laws cannot be overstated.
+According to the National Highway Traffic Safety Administration, car crashes are the leading cause of death and serious injury for children over a year old.
+The importance of child safety seats and car seat and seat belt laws cannot be overstated.

-Pursuant to Texas Transportation Code Section 545.412, a child who is under the age of eight must use a child safety seat, unless the child is taller than 4 feet 9 inches.
-There are some exceptions to this rule, which we will cover below.
+Pursuant to Texas Transportation Code Section 545.412, a child who is under the age of 8 must use a child safety seat, unless the child is taller than 4 feet 9 inches.
+There are some exceptions to this rule, which are covered below.

 How much is a ticket for no car seat in Texas?